 Left unchecked, a vicious cycle of avoiding the dentist begins and keeps you from achieving the healthiest mouth (and body) possible!

 One negative dental experience from childhood can affect a patient’s oral health over their lifetime and even temper how they handle their children’s dental experience.

-Address these fears with us when you schedule a dental appointment.
+Address these fears with your dentist and the dental office staff when calling to schedule a dental appointment.

 Sitting in the dental chair may not be stressful in and of itself.
 But for many patients, leaning back with a light over the face, a shield or covering under the chin, and the dentist, plus an assistant, standing over them, can cause a feeling of loss of control or helplessness.

 Even realizing that you’re in a safe, open environment, the experience of feeling out of control can be daunting.
 It will be nearly impossible to endure the dental visit, much less relax and remain still.